 Mason has been starting to take full charge of the sales efforts at Widgets Inc. In these past few months, he has made some adjustments to the sales strategy and sales procedures.
 He's been training and motivating his sales team and working towards achieving sales targets and revenue goals.

-In his last role, one of his leaders that he really admired taught him that there are two truths to growth.
+In his last role, one of his leaders whom he really admired taught him that there are two truths to growth.

 From the first day, Mason has felt that his team needs to be in more of a growth mindset.
 It was evident that his team could use another salesperson who was a hunter in the worst way.